Poitrin/status/README.md

 The Lumen app writes the data into the table `logs`.

 ### Google Apps Script ping → Status app curl call → Sites to check
-At the same time, a Google Apps Script runs every 5 minutes and calls `GET /ping-servers.php`.
-This script pings all the sites in `public/sites.php`, via `curl`, and writes the data into the table `curl`.
+At the same time, a Google Apps Script runs every 5 minutes and calls `POST /curl_calls`.
+This action pings all the sites in `public/sites.php`, via `curl`, and writes the data into the table `curl`.

 ### Status app: logs.php
-A dashboard displays all the relevant data.
+A dashboard displays all the relevant data in the `logs` and `curl` tables.

 ## Installation
 ### Create config files